KarynaMisnik/Linux-notes/README.md

 The history of Unix dates back to the **mid-1960s**, when the Massachusetts Institute of Technology (MIT), AT&T Bell Labs, and General Electric collaborated on an ambitious project called <a href="https://en.wikipedia.org/wiki/Multics">MULTICS</a> — the Multiplexed Information and Computing Service.
 The goal was to create a sophisticated, multi-user, time-sharing operating system.

 Although **AT&T** eventually withdrew from the project, the ideas behind **MULTICS** deeply influenced computer scientists at Bell Labs.
 In **1969**, **Ken Thompson** and **Dennis Ritchie** developed a simpler alternative, initially called **UNICS** (Uniplexed Information and Computing Service) — a pun on MULTICS.
-This system was later renamed **Unix**.
+This system was later renamed <a href="https://en.wikipedia.org/wiki/Unix">Unix</a>.

 Unix’s importance lies not only in its elegant and modular design, but in how it reshaped the development of operating systems.
-One of its most groundbreaking moments came in 1973, when Thompson and Ritchie rewrote the Unix **kernel** in C, a new high-level language they designed.
+One of its most groundbreaking moments came in **1973**, when Thompson and Ritchie rewrote the Unix <a href="https://en.wikipedia.org/wiki/Kernel_(operating_system)">kernel</a> in C, a new high-level language they designed.
 This made Unix highly portable — it could be run on different hardware platforms with minimal changes — and laid the foundation for modern operating systems.

+Over time, Unix became the blueprint for countless OS families, including Linux, BSD, macOS, Android (via Linux), and more.
+Its philosophy of building small, composable tools that do one thing well continues to influence software design today.

 # Study Plan